 Ducks can be great livestock guardian animal.

-Ducks are An Excellent Meat Source
+2. Ducks are an Excellent Meat Source

 If your goal is to raise animals for meat, ducks are a great addition, especially the Pekin variety.
+Pekin ducks have the advantage of being dual purpose so you can enjoy their eggs and then use them for meat.

 In just three or four months, they can grow and be over 10 pounds each, which means you don’t have to wait long for your viable meat source.
+Though slow-growing, a Rouen duck will be an excellent addition for meat as well.
+They reach 6 – 8 pounds in that same time period.

 Ducks can also feed themselves through foraging, which makes them put on even more weight.